rumoncarter/Technology-Code-of-Practice/README.md

 ●	using common standards and patterns to ensure data can be easily analysed, and where appropriate, shared with other departments
 ●	understanding best practices for collecting, storing, analysing and sharing data from other departments, other governments and other sectors
-●	keeping data for only as long as necessary, and securely deleting the data when it’s no longer needed Related guides
+●	keeping data for only as long as necessary, and securely deleting the data when it’s no longer needed

+Related guides

-Policies and guidance available includes:
+[UK] Policies and guidance available includes:

 ●	Data Science and Ethical Framework
 ●	Publish and use government's open data